sbenthall/DistributionOfWealthMPC/README.md

 Progress will be printed to screen when these files are run.

+## Releases

+Releases of this repository represent archival versions of the repository.
+They are guaranteed to work and to reproduce the paper results up to a level of tolerance (see 'Testing changes' below).

+The `master` branch is a "development branch" with some unpinned dependencies.

 ## Testing changes

 This REMARK is versioned.
 It will be updated with new releases of HARK.